workshopper/learnyoureact/exercises/props_from_server/problem.en.md

 says that the third command line argument is the port, and if it doesn't exist, it defaults to `3000`.

-Make the value of `detail` for the first object equal to the third command line argument, and `detail` for the second object equal to the fourth command line argument.
+Make the value of `detail` for the first object equal to the fourth command line argument, and `detail` for the second object equal to the fifth command line argument.

 Verify your code by running `node program.js 3000 Milk 13:00` and visiting